Bachelor of Science: Applied Microscopy

 General Course Information

-You also will take two semesters of courses at the Hooke College of Applied Sciences, including required courses in polarized light microscopy, scanning electron microscopy, transmission electron microscopy, infrared and Raman microspectroscopy, particle isolation, and manipulation and optical crystallography techniques.
+In addtion to our courses at CUC, you will have two semesters at the Hooke College of Applied Sciences.
+These hours include required courses in polarized light microscopy, scanning electron microscopy, transmission electron microscopy, infrared and Raman microspectroscopy, particle isolation, and manipulation and optical crystallography techniques.

 You can choose your remaining hours of credit from a list of Hooke College of Applied Sciences courses.
 Students must earn grades of “B” or better in all coursework at Concordia and the Hooke College of Applied Sciences to earn the bachelor of science degree.